All Episodes

 So he brings that wealth of knowledge and experience with him.

-He's older, wiser, and smarter, because I know him.
+He's older, wiser, and smarter because I know him.

 He reads every second of every day.

-There's no that's why I like that mon so much.
+That's why I like that mon so much because he's so smart, so insightful.

-He has this this knowledge, this base of history that is inspiring, in which everything that he says is is sort of filtered through that prism of history that he has such great knowledge of.
+He has this knowledge, this base of history that is inspiring, in which everything that he says is sort of filtered through that prism of history that he has such great knowledge of.

-I could I think he would dissect and literally take piece by piece, make the case against Hillary Clinton in a way that's so far effective above his nearest competitor.
+I think he would dissect and literally take piece by piece, make the case against Hillary Clinton in a way that's so far effective above his nearest competitor.

-I think he would lay out in in his very commonsensical speaking style why Donald Trump would be a great president.
+I think he would lay out in his very commonsensical speaking style why Donald Trump would be a great president.

 I think that he would be behind the scenes the best strategist for the team.